chu0802/SLA/README.md

 # Source Label Adaptation
-The official Pytorch implementation of "Semi-Supervised Domain Adaptation with Source Label Adaptation" accepted by CVPR2023.
+The official Pytorch implementation of "Semi-Supervised Domain Adaptation with Source Label Adaptation" accepted by CVPR 2023.
 Check more details of this work in our paper: [[Arxiv]](https://arxiv.org/abs/2302.02335).

 ## Python version & Packages